Dušan's Code: Peasants

 Dušan's Code is one of few sources on the position of Serbia's peasants.

+One aspect is the treatment of the position and rights of Serbia's peasants.
+In the context of the medieval social structure, peasants were the commoners who engaged in agricultural work and formed a substantial part of the population.
+Commoners, who were the peasants, were not allowed to form or participate in any council.
+Those found to be involved in any council-related activities were subjected to severe punishment.
+The code prescribes that the punishment for participating in a council would be cutting off the offender's ears, while the leaders or organizers of such councils would be subjected to singeing.

 Legacy

 The code continued as the constitution under the rule of Dušan's son, Stefan Uroš V, and during the fall of the Serbian Empire, it was used in all provinces.
 It was officially used in the successor state, Serbian Despotate, until its annexation by the Ottoman Empire in 1459.
 The code was used as a reference for Serbian communities under Turkish rule, which exercised considerable legal autonomy in civil cases.
 The code was used in the Serbian autonomical areas under the Republic of Venice, like Grbalj and Paštrovići.

 Noel Malcolm has argued that an article in Dušan's Code can be considered speculatively as an early attempt to clamp down on the self-administered Albanian customary law of the mountains (Kanun), and if so, this would be an early evidence that such customary laws were in effect.
-According to Serbian authors T. O. Oraovac and S. S. Djurić, Dušan's Code also served as the base of the Kanun of Lek Dukagjini, however, most scholars agree that, although there are some similarities between these two sets of law, that conclusion is far-fetched.
-Soon after the institution of Dušan's Code in Albanian life the Turkish invaders conquered the greater part of the Balkans, and instead of Dušan's Code customary law and several other patriarchal structures of social organisation were thereafter revived, in particular among the Albanians.

-The town of Shkodra had for example, before Dušan's Code, its own customary laws and rules (Statutes of Scutari).

 Dušan's Code regulated all social spheres, thus it is considered the second oldest preserved constitution of Serbia.
 The original manuscript is not preserved, but around twenty copies of the transcript, ranging from the 14th to the 18th century, remain.